Quetzaly88/Surfing-and-Wellness/README.md

 Testing
-Home, Gallery and Application work perfectly in all devices.
-You can return and go to all the pages from all the pages.
+*Home, Gallery and Application are responsive.

-The footer has the advantage to redirect the users to google maps, all social media avaiable and even email draft.
+*The footer redirect the users to google maps, all social media avaiable and even email draft.

-The site is avaiable in on all devices bigger than  414px x 736px.
+*The site is avaiable in on all devices (max-width 1200px)

-An interesting mistake found on W3 code tester is the "meta" Attribute description" not allowed on element meta at this point.
-W3 validator
+Bugs

+I've been correcting and adjusting small mistakes in all the process of this project.
+Sometimes I've made big changes to make the page look better.

 Some problems that I found are:
 - Adjusting the footer to all devices.
 - Reduce video prev. size
-- Some css styling as flex-box
+- Some css styling as flex-box.

 Validator Testing